rutgerblom/SDDC.Lab/README.md

 2. All of the Pods that are participating in the NSX-T Federation deployment (i.e. Which will become NSX-T Locations) need to have ```Deploy.Product.NSXT.Federation.Enable = true``` set in their configuration file.

 3. The Global Manager Cluster (single VM) will be deployed by the Pod specified by ```Deploy.Product.NSXT.GlobalManager.SiteCode```.
 As the value of this variable for each Pod defaults to their own ```SiteCode```, this value can be left at default for the Pod deploying the Global Manager.
 All other Pods participating in NSX-T Federation need to update this value to the SiteCode of the Pod deploying the Global Manager.
-For example, if the "Pod-100" is deploying the Global Manager, then the other Pods need to change this variable in their respective configurations to "Pod-100".
+For example, if "Pod-100" is deploying the Global Manager, then the other Pods need to change this variable in their respective configurations to ```"Pod-100"```.

 4. The Pod responsible for deploying the Global Manager Cluster is responsible for many aspects of the NSX-T Federation deployment.
 Because of these extra steps, there may be instances when the other Pods are waiting for some component to come on-line.
 This is normal and by design.